Jeromeschmidt/superheroTeamDueler/README.md

 * 5 additional unit tests were created to further test functionality

+* There is now a likelihood abilities, armors, and weapons  can be banned

+* There is now a small probability that a team may be intimidated and run away

 Done by Jerome Schmidt for Make School FSP Fall 2019